Test analytics

 Raw CI output is expensive context for coding agents.
 Flakiness.io turns a failed run into a compact record: what failed, whether it regressed, how it behaved on main, and which logs and artifacts matter.

-Agents spend fewer tokens gathering context and more time fixing the problem.
+Agents spend fewer tokens gathering context and less time fixing problems.

 Claude CodeClaude Code